syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Activity.md

 ---
 layout: post
-title: BPMN Activity | Syncfusion
+title: Visualize graphical object using BPMNNode Activity | Syncfusion
-description: BPMN Activity is the task that is performed in a business process.
+description: BPMNNode Activity is the task that is performed in a business process and shows how to customize their appearance.
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---

-# BPMN Activity
+# BPMNNode Activity and its customization

 The [`Activity`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnShapeType.html#fields#Activity) is the task that is performed in a business process.
 It is represented by a rounded rectangle.